 Theory and calculations associated with kinematics and kinetics of particles, systems of particles and rigid bodies.
 Analyze the application of Newton's laws to the planar motion of rigid bodies.
+Prerequisite(s): MENG1230

 MENG2240 | Mechanics of Materials | Lecture (3 Credits)